Regenerative Thermal Oxidizers: What they are, what they do, and more

 Are refurbished RTO systems available with the features I need?

-Feel free to check our RTO Inventory and get in contact with our sales and applications engineers to ensure that the system meets your needs.
-Quality-built refurbished regenerative thermal oxidizer (RTO) systems offer a long service life, can save you up to 40% compared to new units, and come with performance and parts warranties comparable to those of new systems.
+Feel free to check our used RTO inventory and get in contact with our sales and applications engineers at sales@konokogs.com to ensure that the system meets your needs.
+Quality-built refurbished regenerative thermal oxidizer (RTO) systems from KKI offer a long service life, can save you up to 40% compared to new units, and come with performance and parts warranties comparable to those of new systems.

 Featured Case Study